hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-azure-v2/08-versioned-infrastructure/assignment.md

 1- Create a GitHub Repository
 ===
-To trigger Terraform Cloud runs from changes to VCS, you first need to create a new repository in your personal GitHub account.
+To trigger HCP Terraform runs from changes to VCS, you first need to create a new repository in your personal GitHub account.

 - In the <t><img src="../assets/shell.png"/>Terminal</t> tab run the helper script to cache your GitHub credentials temporarily.